logione/StormFree/README.md

 })
 ```

-*If you don't want requests to be printed, you can use [@logi.one/rest-client](https://www.npmjs.com/package/@logi.one/rest-client) instead*
+*If you search a rest-client that doesn't print anything, you can use [@logi.one/rest-client](https://www.npmjs.com/package/@logi.one/rest-client) instead*